How do I become a certified translator or interpreter?

 No. The purpose of an entrance exam is to predict success in program courses.
 We believe that this aim is best served by simply taking the "Foundations" courses, SPT-3800 and/or SPT-3812, and seeing how well you do.
 This, in turn, will allow you to determine if T&I is for you, and if you want to pursue it further.
 We do not require an exit exam either.
 You have the right to receive a certificate so long as you complete each of the required courses with a grade of C or better.
 Instead of an exit exam, we recommend that the students take the various professional accreditation/certification exams, in order of difficulty, as soon as they feel prepared.

 Can I receive credit for T&I coursework done elsewhere?

 Yes.
-You can receive credit for the "electives" and for a maximum of three (3) program courses.
+You can receive credit for the "electives".
 Decisions are made on an individual basis in consultation with the Program Director.
 Credit is contingent upon satisfactory performance in other program courses.
 If you wish to be considered for transfer credit, please send copies of your transcripts to the Program Director.
 Note that academic credit cannot be given for previous work or professional experience, only for equivalent, upper-level university coursework.

 Is an internship a requirement?